project-mirai/mirai-plugin-center/README.md

 # mirai-plugin-center
-Center of plugins for Mirai Console
+Center of plugins for [Mirai Console](https://github.com/mamoe/mirai-console) and Mirai community.

+Working in progress.

+PR welcome.